craftingcity/The-Known-World/README.md

 ##### Kuo-Toa (s.)
+The Kuo-Toa evolved in the Deep Below, a plane of caves, tunnels, horror, and riches.
+They evolved for live in the wettest places here.

 **Age.** You are considered fully mature at fourteen and live to be about seventy.
 Kuo-Toa reproduce like traditional fish, fathers inseminate hundreds of a mother's eggs.
 **Size.** Mechanically, your size is small.
 You stand at about two and a half feet tall.
 You weigh about sixty pounds.
 **Speed.** Your speed is 25 feet per round.
 You gain a swimming speed of 30 feet per round.